prakharbuilds/SentinelAI/Terms-of-Service.md

-# Terms of Service — SentinelAI
+# Terms of Service — SentinelAI Bot

 *Last Updated: April 2026*

-By inviting or using SentinelAI ("SentinelAI", "the Bot", "we", "our") in any Discord server, you ("the User", "Server Owner", or "Administrator") agree to be bound by these Terms of Service.
+By inviting or using SentinelAI Bot ("SentinelAI", "the Bot", "we", "our") in any Discord server, you ("the User", "Server Owner", or "Administrator") agree to be bound by these Terms of Service.

 If you do not agree with any part of these terms, do not use or interact with the Bot.